ObeliskCode/Eon-AI/notes/R-Algebra.md

 i = 0.54630248985 or -1.83048772172

-## Ordinality of Glider Addition Relations
+## Ordinality of Oblong Addition Relations

 +/- ln(e) = 2ei = 1 or 2 or 3 = +/> 2